jacksund/simmate/.do/README.md

 1. Make sure you created a DigitalOcean account (you can use your Github account) and are signed in
 2. Select the "Deploy to DigitalOcean" button above.
 On this new page, you'll see "Python Detected".
 3. Under "Environment Variables", update `DJANGO_SECRET_KEY` to a random password using only numbers and letters.
-You can use [this random-password site](https://passwordsgenerator.net/) to generate your random key.
+You can use [this random-password site](https://djecrety.ir/) to generate your random key.
-4. (if you'd like to use Prefect) Under "Environment Variables", update `PREFECT__CLOUD__API_KEY` to an API key from your [Prefect dashboard](https://cloud.prefect.io/team/service-accounts).
+4. (if you'd like to use Prefect, which not recommended at this time) Under "Environment Variables", update `PREFECT__CLOUD__API_KEY` to an API key from your [Prefect dashboard](https://cloud.prefect.io/team/service-accounts).
 You can also use your github account for Prefect.
 5. Move on to the next page, and complete the information as you see fit!
-When selecting server size, you can go as small as you'd like -- even the basic plan for 500MB + 1CPU will suffice.
+When selecting server size, you can go as small as you'd like -- even the basic plan for 500MB + 1CPU will suffice ($5/mo at the time of writing this guide).
 Note, the starter database is can be switched out later on.
 6. Once you launch your app, the first build can take 15-30 minutes.
 Once complete, you should be able to view your new Simmate website at the link shown.
 7. The website won't work properly right away.
 This is because we haven't built database tables.
 Go to the "Console" tab and initalize your database with...
 ``` bash